Fremont’s Expeditions of the American West

 Bent’s Fort, Colorado by Kathy Alexander.

 Desiring to complete the examination of the Kansas River, he soon left the Arkansas River.
 He took a northeasterly direction across the elevated dividing grounds, which separate that river from the waters of the Platte River.
 On the 8th, he arrived at the head of a stream that proved to be the Smoky Hill Fork of the Kansas River.
-After having traveled directly along its banks for 290 miles, the expedition left the river, where it bore suddenly off in a northwesterly direction toward its junction with the Republican Fork of the Kansas River, and continued its easterly course for about 20 miles when it entered the wagon road from Santa Fe, New Mexico to Independence, Missouri.
+After having traveled directly along its banks for 290 miles, the expedition left the river, where it suddenly turned off in a northwesterly direction toward its junction with the Republican Fork of the Kansas River, and continued its easterly course for about 20 miles when it entered the wagon road from Santa Fe, New Mexico to Independence, Missouri.
 On the last day of July, Fremont again encamped at Kansas City, Kansas, after an absence of 14 months.

 Kit Carson, Indian Scout

-The third expedition under Fremont in 1845 comprised nearly 100 men, many of which included his old companions, such as Kit Carson, Alexis Godey, Dick Owens, and several experienced Delaware Indians.
+The third expedition under Fremont in 1845 comprised nearly 100 men, many of whom included his old companions, such as Kit Carson, Alexis Godey, Dick Owens, and several experienced Delaware Indians.
 His favorite, Basil Lajeunesse, and Lieutenants James W. Abert and William G. Peck were with him.
-With this more significant force, he felt he could deal with any emergency.
-The plains were crossed without noteworthy incident, except for a scare from the Cheyenne, and on August 2, Bent’s Fort, Colorado, was reached.
-On the 16th, a group of about 60 men, mostly picked for their known qualities of courage, hardihood, and faithfulness, left Bent’s Fort and started on its journey.
-On the 20th, it encamped at the month of Boiling Springs River, and on the 26th, at the mouth of the great canyon of the Arkansas River.
+With this greater force, he felt he could handle any emergency.
+The plains were crossed without noteworthy incident, except for a scare from the Cheyenne, and on August 2, Bent’s Fort in Colorado was reached.
+On the 16th, a group of about 60 men, mostly selected for their courage, hardiness, and faithfulness, left Bent’s Fort and began their journey.
+On the 20th, it encamped at the mouth of Boiling Springs River, and on the 26th, at the mouth of the great canyon of the Arkansas River.

 Sutter's Fort, California

 On the night of September 2, it reached the remote headwaters of the Arkansas River.
 Two days later, Fremont passed across the divide into the Grand River Valley and camped on Piney River, where a good supply of fish was caught.
 The marvelous beauty of the surroundings was especially noted by the scientists accompanying the party.
 Continuing westward without noteworthy incident, the party reached the Great Salt Lake early in October, and after great hardships, they reached Sutter’s Fort in California in December.
-The following year Fremont assisted the Californians in gaining their independence from Mexico.
+The following year, Fremont assisted the Californians in gaining their independence from Mexico.

 John Charles Fremont

-By Frank W. Blackmar, 1912 – Compiled and edited by Kathy Alexander/Legends of America, updated May 2022.
+By Frank W. Blackmar, 1912 – Compiled and edited by Kathy Alexander/Legends of America, updated February 2026.

 Also See: